balancer/code-review/rate-providers/wUSDMRateProvider.md

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

+### M-01: Opaque upgradeability mechanism
+The account allowed to upgrade is an EOA (which according to mountain protocol is an openzeppelin relayer).
+It is not possibly to verify this onchain.
+A LP in pools which use this rate provider should be aware of it and verify if possible.
+For more information see: https://docs.openzeppelin.com/defender/v2/manage/relayers#security-considerations

 ## Conclusion
-**Summary judgment: UNSAFE**
+**Summary judgment: SAFE**

 The wUSDM contract leverages Openzeppelin's ERC4626 implementation with upgradeability functionality.
-The current account allowed to upgrade the contract is an EOA.
-In order to mark this rate provider safe, the upgradeability functionality should be moved to a multisig.
+This rate provider should work well with Balancer pools.